Kim2091/TSCUNet/README.md

 ----------
 I added this on to hopefully allow for TensorRT or DirectML support in the near future.
 Having easy ONNX conversion should make implementing this easier.

-However, __it does NOT work right__.
-Do not use ONNX inference or conversion currently.
-The temporal component is broken.

 1. Convert PyTorch model to ONNX format

     ```bash